 Danny also offers in-person courses, predominantly through the company Artistravel International, you can see the next few coming up here.

 I hope you enjoyed taking a look at the work of some of my favourite urban sketchers.
-As mentioned above, most of them have books, online courses, in-person workshops, Patreon channels and free content available so you can elevate you can improve your urban sketching skills along with them.
+As mentioned above, most of them have books, online courses, in-person workshops, Patreon channels and free content available so you can elevate your urban sketching skills along with them.

-And if you have made it this far through the post, I though why not be a little cheeky and include myself as an urban sketcher to follow, ha!
+And if you have made it this far through the post, I thought why not be a little cheeky and include me as an urban sketcher to follow, ha!